 Jo Morrigan Black (they/them) is a Paris-born writer, visual artist and performance poet.
 They have worked with indigenous leaders in Colombia, left stray feathers in Berlin and stalked the streets of Dublin as a vampire.
-Their stage performances combine Spoken Word, physical theatre and surrealist costuming in order to celebrate the queer and the unknowable in each of us.
+Their stage performances combine Spoken Word, physical theatre and surrealist costuming to celebrate the queer and the unknowable in us all.

-Jo’s writing dwells in journals such as Poetry Ireland Review and Abridged.
-Their performances have been commissioned by the Runoviikko Festival in Finland, broadcasted on Dublin Digital Radio and presented by the Irish Writers Centre.
+Jo’s writing dwells in journals such as Poetry Ireland Review, Abridged and The Storms, where it was nominated for the Pushcart Prize.
+Their work has been commissioned by the Runoviikko Festival in Finland, broadcasted on Dublin Digital Radio and presented by the Irish Writers Centre.

 Interview in Boundless & Bare: The Moth Emerges